- You think that the Australian dollar (AUD) will increase against the US dollar (USD), so you enter a BUY trade on AUD/USD at 0.75000

 It is worth pointing out that you can also make a profit (or loss) from a falling market.
-That is, you can speculate that a particular currency will decline in value.
+That is, you can speculate that a particular currency will decline in value buy opening a sell trade.
 If it indeed does decline in value, you will make a profit on that trade.

 As mentioned above, all currencies are traded as a pair – you cannot have one without the other.
 FX pairs are typically divided into three main groupings, major, minor and exotic;